ArchComms’ Mandate and Functions

 The Archbishop’s Communications Office (ArchComms) reports directly to the Archbishop of Singapore.

-Specifically, ArchComms seeks opportunities, explores and exploits cutting edge communications tools and develops platforms to effectively harness the power of one to position the Church in a positive light.
-It further assists the Archbishop to promulgate pastoral messages that help the faithful deepen their faith; non-believers to understand what the Church stands for and to present an alternative voice to atheism, secularism and relativism of the world.
+ArchComms seeks opportunities, explores and exploits cutting edge communications tools and develops platforms to effectively harness the power of one to position the Church in a positive light.
+It further assists the Archbishop to promulgate pastoral messages that help the faithful deepen their faith; non-believers to understand what the Church stands for and to present an alternative voice to atheism, secularism and relativism in the world.

 1. Media Relations*